techlahoma/okcjs-website/readme.md

 ![OKCjs](http://i.imgur.com/4IHEiat.png)

 This is the basis for the Oklahoma City Javascript user group's website.
-This is asimply blog- type site powered by hexo, with a modified metro-lite theme.
+This is asimply blog-type site powered by hexo, using the okcjs-hexo-theme.
 This currently supports multiple languages, and also has the ability to add plugins, as necessary.